 Once submitted, the online Letter of Intent will be reviewed by the Anthony Robbins Foundation grant committee.
-The length of the review process may vary but generally takes 90 days.
+The length of the review process will vary but generally takes over 90 days.
 Only "invited" grant applications will be considered.
 All organizations submitting an online Letter of Intent will be informed of the Foundation's decision by e-mail.

 If your organization is denied, you may re-apply for funding next fiscal year.
 Approved organizations will be invited to submit a formal grant application.
 We will provide approved organizations with the formal application and directions for completion by email.
 We will inform you of deadlines based on when our next Board of Directors meeting is intended to take place.
 The Board has the final say on all formal grant applications.
 Only approved formal grant applications will be considered.

 If your organization's letter of intent is approved by the Board, you will receive a Formal Grant Application.
 A request for support must include the following:

 Conciseness and clarity are most highly regarded attributes of a grant request rather than elaborate (and cumbersome) notebooks or other relatively expensive formats.